aybabtme/antoine.im/posts/did_you_know_indenting_stuff.md

 should turn out to be very convenient.
 But I did write a decoder!

 This decoder is super fast.
 Like really fast.
 It uses nothing but [megajson's](https://github.com/benbjohnson/megajson) scanner.
-So it's fast like it megajson (faster than light in a vacuum).
+So it's fast like megajson (faster than light in a vacuum).
 Worst, working on fatherhood, I got to submit PRs to megajson, rendering fatherhood almost irrelevant.
 The scanner can pretty much do everything you'd need, without code generation.